tronnet-gh/legal/privacy.md

 # Privacy Notice

-This tronnet Privacy Notice describes how we collect and process your personal information in relation to tronnet Services.
+This tronnet Privacy Notice describes how we collect and process your personal information about tronnet Services.

 ## Information We Collect